 First, hawks don’t care where they go hunting, as long as they’d find food there.
 Hawks were designed by nature for hunting in dense woods, around ponds, on the roadside, and just about anywhere.
 So, building a long, narrow enclosed area or “run” for your chickens doesn’t guarantee that hawks won’t be able to prey on your chickens.

 Furthermore, hawks prefer to hunt easy targets in open fields.
 So leaving your chickens to forage in the open without any form of protection makes them vulnerable to a hawk attack.

 Additionally, hawks are prey for other predators, like eagles and owls.
 This relationship explains why hawks don’t eat their prey in the open but would instead drag them to a secret place.

 Finally, hawks are intelligent birds, and can quickly pick-up your schedule.
 That’s why changing your routine could prove useful in outsmarting them.

 How to Protect Your Chickens from Predatory Hawks

 Years ago, when we’d just moved to our new property, we decided to start a poultry farm.
 But it quickly seemed like a terrible idea, because we suffered hawk attacks every other week until all our chickens were gone.

 In my desperation, I went investigating, asking our new neighbors, who also happened to own poultry farms, how the hawks seemed not to see their chickens.

 From research and years of running our hawk-attack-free poultry, we’ve put together methods which worked for us, and which you can use to protect your chickens.
 Protecting chickens from hawks mainly involves using time-tested tactics to secure your runs and deter hawks from preying on your birds.

 Depending on how large your poultry is and how much you’re willing to spend, you can try a combination of the following:

 1. Secure the Coop

-Whether you build the coop from scratch or buy one, securing it is the first step to protecting your chickens from hawks.
+Whether you build the chicken coop from scratch or buy one, securing it is the first step to protecting your chickens from hawks.
 If your coop is too narrow, your chickens can’t get away from the edge, making them easy prey for the hawks.